bayasdev/envycontrol/README.md

 - SDDM
 - LightDM

-If your display manager isn't currently supported by envycontrol, you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).
+If your display manager isn't currently supported by EnvyControl, you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).

 ### Supported graphics modes